Structural Engineering 2

 Brief description of the Unit

-This unit introduces students to the structural design of steel beams and columns and reinforced concrete beams and slabs, in accordance with applicable Australian Standards.
-The design principles which underpin the code provisions are described and explained and, upon completion of the unit, students should be able to competently undertake design of simple steel and reinforced concrete elements in practical situations.
+This unit introduces students to the structural design of timber, steel and reinforced concrete structural components, in accordance with relevant Australian Standards.
+The design principles which underpin the code provisions are described and explained and, upon completion of the unit, students should be able to competently undertake design of simple timber, steel and reinforced concrete elements in practical situations.

 Grade Scheme: Graded (HD, D, C, P, MF, F, XF)